Pieter Coecke van Aelst

-Pieter Coecke van Aelst or Pieter Coecke van Aelst the Elder (Aalst, 14 August 1502 – Brussels, 6 December 1550) was a Flemish painter, sculptor, architect, author and designer of woodcuts, goldsmith's work, stained glass and tapestries.
+Pieter Coecke van Aelst or Pieter Coecke van Aelst the Elder (14 August 1502 – 6 December 1550) was a Flemish painter, sculptor, architect, author and designer of woodcuts, goldsmith's work, stained glass and tapestries.
 His principal subjects were Christian religious themes.
 He hailed from the Duchy of Brabant, worked in Antwerp and Brussels, and was appointed court painter to Charles V, Holy Roman Emperor.

 Coecke van Aelst was a polyglot.
 He published translations into Flemish (Dutch), French and German of Ancient Roman and modern Italian architectural treatises.
 These publications played a pivotal role in the dissemination of Renaissance ideas in Northern Europe.
 They contributed to the transition in Northern Europe from the late Gothic style then prevalent towards a modern 'antique-oriented' architecture.

 Life

-Pieter Coecke van Aelst was the son of the Deputy Mayor of Aalst.
+Pieter Coecke van Aelst was born in Aalst, where his father was Deputy Mayor.
 The early Flemish biographer Karel van Mander wrote in his Schilder-boeck published in 1604 that Coecke van Aelst studied under Bernard van Orley, a leading Renaissance painter based in Brussels.
 There are no documents that prove this apprenticeship but there are strong stylistic similarities between the styles of the two artists.